Understanding Why Your Wine Cooler Shuts Off Unexpectedly

 5. Environmental and Placement Factors

 High ambient temperatures, poor ventilation, or placing the cooler near heat sources can cause your wine cooling system to shut off or struggle to maintain a stable temperature.
 For more tips on setup and positioning, check our wine cooling installation FAQ.
+If you’re also concerned about moisture and mold, our wine cellar mold guide offers strategies for prevention.

 Troubleshooting: How to Fix a Wine Cooler That Keeps Turning Off